Data protection

 Essential cookies

 These cookies are necessary to ensure basic functions of the website.
-For example, these cookies are needed if a user puts a product in the shopping cart, then continues surfing on other pages and only goes to the checkout later.
-These cookies do not delete the shopping cart, even if the user closes their browser window.
+For example, these cookies are needed when a user puts a product in the shopping cart, then continues browsing on other pages and only later goes to the checkout.
+These cookies do not delete the shopping cart, even if the user closes his browser window.

 These cookies collect information about user behavior and whether the user receives any error messages.
 In addition, these cookies are also used to measure the loading time and behavior of the website in different browsers.

-These cookies ensure a better user experience.
-For example, entered locations, font sizes or form data are saved.
+These cookies improve user experience.
+For example, entered locations, font sizes or form data are stored.

 These cookies are also called targeting cookies.
-They are used to provide the user with individually tailored advertising.
-This can be very useful, but also very annoying.
+They are used to deliver individually tailored advertising to the user.
+This can be very practical, but also very annoying.

-Usually, when you visit a website for the first time, you will be asked which of these types of cookies you would like to allow.
-And of course this decision is also stored in a cookie.
+Typically, when you first visit a website, you will be asked which of these types of cookies you would like to allow.
+And of course, this decision will also be stored in a cookie.

-If you want to know more about cookies and are not afraid of technical documentation, we recommend https://datatracker.ietf.org/doc/html/rfc6265 , the Internet Engineering Task Force (IETF) Request for Comments called “HTTP State Management Mechanism” .
+If you would like to know more about cookies and are not afraid of technical documentation, we recommend https://datatracker.ietf.org/doc/html/rfc6265 , the Request for Comments from the Internet Engineering Task Force (IETF) called “HTTP State Management Mechanism”.

 Purpose of processing via cookies

-The purpose ultimately depends on the respective cookie.
-More details can be found below or from the manufacturer of the software that sets the cookie.
+The purpose ultimately depends on the cookie in question.
+You can find more details below or from the manufacturer of the software that sets the cookie.

-Cookies are little helpers for many different tasks.
-Unfortunately, it is not possible to generalize which data is stored in cookies, but we will inform you about the processed or stored data in the following data protection declaration.
+Cookies are little helpers for a variety of tasks.
+Unfortunately, it is not possible to generalize which data is stored in cookies, but we will inform you about the data processed or stored in the following data protection declaration.

 The storage period depends on the respective cookie and is specified below.
 Some cookies are deleted after less than an hour, others can remain stored on a computer for several years.

-You can also influence the storage period yourself.
-You can manually delete all cookies at any time via your browser (see also "Right of objection" below).
-Furthermore, cookies that are based on consent will be deleted at the latest after you withdraw your consent, whereby the legality of storage remains unaffected until then.
+You also have influence over the storage period.
+You can delete all cookies manually at any time via your browser (see also “Right of objection” below).
+Furthermore, cookies based on consent will be deleted at the latest after you revoke your consent, whereby the legality of storage remains unaffected until then.

 Right to object – how can I delete cookies?

-You decide for yourself how and whether you want to use cookies.
-Regardless of which service or website the cookies come from, you always have the option of deleting or deactivating cookies or only partially allowing them.
+You decide how and whether you want to use cookies.
+Regardless of which service or website the cookies come from, you always have the option of deleting, deactivating or only partially allowing cookies.
 For example, you can block third-party cookies but allow all other cookies.

 If you want to find out which cookies have been stored in your browser, if you want to change or delete cookie settings, you can find this in your browser settings: